 The course covers EoS modeling from the stage of sampling until export of the final EoS model to a reservoir simulator or other third-party software.
-The aim of the course is to provide knowledge of how to best make use of the experimental PVT data (both routine and EOR) to build an equation of state model for single fluid or for multiple fluids.
+The aim of the course is to provide knowledge on how to best make use of the experimental PVT data to build an equation of state model for a single fluid and for multiple fluids.

-The course participants will use the Automated QC and the Automated EoS Apps which decrease the time required to generate a robust EoS model, all the while using Calsep’s recommended EoS modeling workflow.
+The course participants will be introduced to the options for automatic QC and EoS modeling.
+These allow users to minimize the time spent on creating robust EoS models while still following Calsep's recommended EoS modeling workflow.

 The course will be presented in lectures and demonstrations coupled with hands-on exercises in the use of PVTsim Nova.